afoninv/gatsby-netlify-blogs/src/pages/blog/2021-02-15-gdpr-data-mapping-where-do-i-start.md

 ### Personal data

 As mentioned above, personal data is a very broad term and is defined as information that relates to an identified or identifiable individual.
-As such, these data could include the person’s name, address, telephone, and so on.
+As such, this data could include the person’s name, address, telephone, and so on.

 ### Financial data

-Financial information in your data map will generally relate to any data you have collected from a customer when they have made a payment or employee payroll information.
-These data will generally include bank account details, such as the numbers of credit or debit cards, and could include information from credit checks.
+Financial information in your data map will generally relate to any data you have collected from a customer when they have made a payment or to employee payroll information.
+This data will generally include bank account details, such as the numbers of credit or debit cards, and could include information from credit checks.

 ### Identity documents